Testicular Cancer Blood Screening

 - Alpha-Fetoprotein (AFP)

-- Beta-HCG (Oncology)
+- Beta-HCG (oncology assay)

 - Lactate Dehydrogenase (LDH)

-- Written results report from registered nurse
+- Written report by a registered nurse

 Not Included (Upgrade Available)